7 Ways to Prepare your Middle Schooler for College -

 My teen got into each of the colleges on her list, with scholarship offers.
 And it was not hard to help get her into college.
 I wrote a book to share how we helped our daughter get there in 10 easy steps.

-Recommended by: Lessa Scherrer, certified college counselor from College Inside Track.
+Recommended by: Lessa Scherrer, certified college counselor from College Inside Track as she wrote the intro.

 Thanks for stopping by BJ's Homeschool,